 Example 4: Multilayer multi-group setup

-In this example the groups are different in setup and neither of the groups has WRITE access to the Cube A or to the Cube C data.
-Once combined, it is applying highest privileges, making the result setup counterintuitive.
+In this example, the groups are different in setup and neither of the groups has WRITE access to the Cube A or to the Cube C data.
+Once combined, it is applying the highest privileges, making the resulting setup counterintuitive.
 Dimensions are kept as WRITE and; as we already know, the dimensions are out of this equation.

 Client A: As per the setup, Client A has access to both Dimensions A and B and cubes A and B. Server explorer view: Checking the Cubes A and Cube B setup further: Conclusion: Client A does not have write access to any of the cubes.
-Client B: As per the setup, Client A has access to both Dimensions A and B and cubes A and B. Server explorer view: Checking further: Conclusion: Client B has READ access to Cube C. Client AB: As per the setup, Client A has access to both Dimensions A and B and cubes A and B. Server explorer view: Checking further: Conclusion: Neither Group A nor Group B have WRITE access to anywhere in the model, while the combination has WRITE access to any of the cubes, yet the combination of the two yields counter intuitive but valid result – Cubes A and C are writeable.
+Client B: As per the setup, Client A has access to both Dimensions A and B and cubes A and B. Server explorer view: Checking further: Conclusion: Client B has READ access to Cube C. Client AB: As per the setup, Client A has access to both Dimensions A and B and cubes A and B. Server explorer view: Checking further: Conclusion: Neither Group A nor Group B has WRITE access to anywhere in the model, while the combination has WRITE access to any of the cubes, yet the combination of the two yields counter-intuitive but valid result – Cubes A and C are writeable.

 Element Level Security

 Element level security is where we assign specific security to individual elements in a TM1 dimension and is what we did in a number of the examples above.
 We have a separate blog post that details how to apply element level security right through a very large dimension.
 The post is Cascading Element Level Security in TM1.
 It details how you can use a TI to apply read and write security to different groups of users to all levels of a large dimension.